 Professor John Gray, political philosopher, broadcaster and writer.
 Formerly Professor of European Thought at the London School of Economics.

 Dr James Orr, McDonald Post-Doctoral Fellow in Theology, Ethics and Public Life, Christ Church, University of Oxford.

 Dr Philip Cunliffe, Senior Lecturer in International Conflict, University of Kent

 Mr John Forsyth, former member of the Council of the Royal Institute for International Affairs and Centre of International Studies, Cambridge

-Mr Adrian Hill former head of Commercial Dept., British Embassy, Seoul and former British Army Officer.
-Posts by Adrian Hill
+Mr Adrian Hill, former head of Commercial Department, British Embassy, Seoul, and former British Army Officer.

 Dr Lee Jones, Reader in International Politics, Queen Mary, University of London